michaelrsweet/mxml/doc/body.md

 #include <mxml.h>
 ```

-The Mini-XML library is included with your program using the `-lmxml` option:
+The Mini-XML library is included with your program using the `-lmxml4` option:

-    gcc -o myprogram myprogram.c -lmxml
+    gcc -o myprogram myprogram.c -lmxml4

 If you have the `pkg-config` software installed, you can use it to determine the
 proper compiler and linker options for your installation: